cuplv/biggroum/python/fixrgraph/musedev/README.md

 ./start_and_test_docker.sh
 ```

-The script first downloads (from DockerHub) the docker images
-and implementing the BigGroum search services.
-The script then runs the two docker containers implementing the BigGroum
-search services and the musedev analyst docker container (you need to
+The script first downloads (from DockerHub) and runs the two docker containers implementing the BigGroum search services and the musedev analyst docker container (you need to
 have access to the musedev/analyst image to run this container).
 Finally, the
 script runs the test cases for the `version`, `applicable`, `run`, and
 `finalize` commands.